Getting Started

 • Determine the best place to put the code.
 Is there an existing module that fits the bill?

 • Determine the Pulumi type string for it.
 This goes: org:module:class.
 The org should be unique to your organization.
 For Thunderbird projects, it should be tb.
-The module will be the Python submodule you’re placing the new class in.
+The module will be the Python submodule you’re placing the new class in (e.g., classes in network.py should use network here).
 The class is whatever you’ve called the class.

 • Design the class following these guidelines: